ucsc/site-slugstrong/support-for-employees.md

 # Working Remotely

 To help assist employees and students during COVID-19, Information Technology Services has [compiled resources](https://its.ucsc.edu/covid-19/index.html) for the campus community.
+Environmental Health and Safety has information about [creating an ergonomic workspace](https://ehs.ucsc.edu/programs/ergo/index.html) at home.

 # Leaves, Benefits, and FAQs